psi4/psi4/doc/sphinxman/source/dct.rst

 equations for orbitals and density cumulant, respectively (also known as residual equations).
-At the present moment, three different algorithms for the solution of the system of coupled equations are available (see :ref:`Iterative Algorithms <sec:dcftalgorithms>` for details).
+At the present moment, three different algorithms for the solution of the system of coupled equations are available (see :ref:`Iterative Algorithms <sec:dctalgorithms>` for details).

-Publications resulting from the use of the DCFT code should cite contributions listed :ref:`here <intro:dcftcitations>`.
+Publications resulting from the use of the DCT code should cite contributions listed :ref:`here <intro:dctcitations>`.

-.. _`sec:dcftmethods`:
+.. _`sec:dctmethods`:

 Methods
 ~~~~~~~

-Currently five DCFT methods (functionals) are available: DC-06, DC-12, ODC-06, ODC-12, and ODC-13.
+Currently five DCT methods (functionals) are available: DC-06, DC-12, ODC-06, ODC-12, and ODC-13.
 The first four
 methods use approximate N-representability conditions derived from
 second-order perturbation theory and differ in the description of the
 correlated (non-idempotent) part :math:`\boldsymbol{\tau}` of the one-particle density